tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Query/chatsByUserId/variables/chatsByUserId.md

 ## Returns

-An object `directChats` that contains all direct chats of the current user.
+An object `chats` that contains all chats of the current user.
-If the `directChats` object is null then it throws `NotFoundError` error.
+If the `Chats` object is null then returns an empty array.

 ## Remarks